Fuady/Portfolio/README.md

 ## **League of Legends Win Prediction**
    - **Overview:** This project focuses on predicting the likelihood of winning in a ranked League of Legends match.
 Using player performance statistics and match data, a machine learning model is built to classify match outcomes.
 The analysis and model leverage a dataset of over 180,000 ranked games, making it a rich resource for exploration and prediction.
-   - **Technology Stack:** Python, pandas, Numpy, Matplotlib, Seaborn, Scikit-learn, SHAP, XGBoost
+   - **Technology Stack:** Python, pandas, Numpy, Matplotlib, Seaborn, Scikit-learn, XGBoost
    - **Dataset:** [League of Legends Ranked Matches Dataset](https://www.kaggle.com/paololol/league-of-legends-ranked-matches)
    - **Output:** [League of Legends Win Prediction](https://github.com/Fuady/PortfolioProjects/blob/main/LoL_prediction.ipynb)